Keltenmuseum: Salt Mining in the Hallein Area

 The richest deposits of salt in central Europe are concentrated in at short distance from each other in the Eastern Alps, in the Salzburg and Salzkammergut areas.
 The mines of Hallstatt, Hallein-Durrnberg and Bad Reichenhall are close together, with those at Bad Aussee further to the east.
 Mining at Halstatt started in the later Bronze Age and reached its peak during the Hallstatt phase of the Iron Age (c750-480BC).
 At Hallein-Durrnberg mining started later at the end of the Hallstatt period and the two mines co-existed for about 200 years.
 Mining at Hallstatt at ceased suddenly around 400BC.
 It is thought that some sort of natural disaster, possibly the flooding of the mines, stopped the salt-mining at Hallstatt.
-The evidence of wealth from the Hallein-Durrnberg cemeteries suggest that for most of the La Tene period the mines flourished, but around 100BC the mines went into decline and production seems to have moved to Reichensall.
+The evidence of wealth from the Hallein-Durrnberg cemeteries suggest that for most of the La Tène period the mines flourished, but around 100BC the mines went into decline and production seems to have moved to Reichensall.